 Our verdict

-They say "third time's a charm," and for the Moab 3 from Merrell, that is quite the case.
-Indeed, this third-gen Moab hiker will push you to go further with extraordinary grip, all while charming your feet with plushness all over.
-Glorious in almost every way, the Moab 3 is also the one to beat when it comes to affordability and value for money.
+They say the third time's a charm, and for the Moab 3 from Merrell, that is quite the case.
+Indeed, we discovered this third-gen Moab hiker will push you to go further with extraordinary grip, all while charming your feet with plushness all over.
+Glorious in almost every way, we also appreciate the Moab 3 for being the one to beat when it comes to affordability and value for money.

 Pros